 This measure allows the full cost of hospital services to be considered.
 Depreciation is defined as the cost of consuming an asset’s services.
 It is measured by the reduction in value of an asset over the financial year.
 The user cost of capital is the opportunity cost of the capital invested in an asset, and is equivalent to the return foregone from not using the funds to deliver other services or to retire debt.
 Interest payments represent a user cost of capital, so are deducted from capital costs to avoid double counting.

-Costs associated with non-current physical assets are important components of the total costs of many services delivered by government agencies.
-Nationally in 2019-20, the total capital cost (excluding land) per weighted separation was $1257 (figure 12.9b).
+Measure 2: Costs associated with non-current physical assets are important components of the total costs of many services delivered by government agencies.
+Nationally in 2020-21, the total capital cost (excluding land) per weighted separation was $1275 (figure 12.9b).

 14. Recurrent cost per non-admitted patient